Who are Trump’s six alleged co-conspirators in the 2020 election probe case?

 Co-conspirator 4: Former Justice Department official Jeffrey Clark

-Jeffrey Clark, a former top Justice Department official under Donald Trump, appears to be the individual named only as co-conspirator 4.
+Jeffrey Clark, a former top Justice Department official under Donald Trump, appears to be the individual identified as co-conspirator 4.

 The indictment describes co-conspirator 4 as “a Justice Department official who worked on civil matters and who, with the Defendant, attempted to use the Justice Department to open sham election crime investigations and influence state legislatures with knowingly false claims of election fraud”.